 The size of this investment not only creates a barrier to entry, it influences industry profitability, with market-leader Google enjoying huge economies of scale.
-Firms may spend the same amount to build server farms, but if Google has two-thirds of this market (and growing) while Microsoft's search draws only about one-tenth the traffic, which do you think enjoys the better return on investment?
+Firms may spend the same amount to build server farms, but if Google has nearly 70 percent of this market (and growing) while Microsoft's search draws less than one-seventh the traffic, which do you think enjoys the better return on investment?